fcrespo8/3d_portfolio/README.md

 ## About Me

-I'm [Francisco Crespo], a [Software Engineer] passionate about [coding and tech skills].
+I'm Francisco Crespo, a Software Engineer passionate about coding and tech skills.
 On my website, I share information about my background, experience, projects, and how you can reach out to me.

 ## Technologies Used